pygeo/pycmbs/README.md

 Bug reports, ideas, wishes are very welcome.
 Please report any issues using the github project website
         https://github.com/pygeo/pycmbs
 Any active contribution to the further development are highly welcome.
+Please contact the author if questions.

 History
 -------